gerep/gerep.github.io/content/devlog/small-games.md

 - **Rhythm Dash** - Rhythm game: run between tracks, jump/make decisions based on the music beat.
 One song.
 - **Tower Mini-Defence** - 1 linear map, 3 upgradable towers.
 Ten enemy waves.
 Killing makes money.
 - **Snake Physics** - Snake with physics.
 Eat fruits to grow, but keep the body flexible.
-- **Colour Switcher** - Endless puzzle: a colored circle spins; the circle is made of blocks.
+- **<a href="https://dangerep.itch.io/color-switcher" target="_blank">Colour Switcher</a>** - Endless puzzle: a colored circle spins; the circle is made of blocks.
 Blobs are falling, and they change the colour of the block they touch.
 Score per streak.